rhizonaut/downloader/README.md

 - Urls contain media
 - Different urls contain different media
 - A url can be analysed and media extracted
-- User need only one program to analyze urls and download media from them
+- One program can be used to analyze any url and download media from it

-***Someday in the future users will have only one program fulfilling all their downloading demands***
+***Someday in the future users will have only one interface fulfilling all their downloading demands***

 The tool can be used in building chat bots or websites or else interfaces allowing users to easily download media from the web.